 My name is Osa Atoe (Ah-toy).
 Pottery by Osa grew out of my kitchen in New Orleans, Louisiana in 2015 and has since expanded to a full sized studio garage space at my current home in Sarasota, Florida.
-I took my first pottery class at the age of 34 after playing in various punk bands for about 15 years, touring all over the United States and Western Europe.
+I took my first pottery class at the age of 34.
+I had a degree in Sociology and had been involved in activist groups as a volunteer and organizer for many years, but my creative passion was music.
+I played in various punk bands for about 15 years, touring all over the United States and Western Europe.
 Aside from playing music, I wrote a zine (turned book) about Black punks & outsider artists called "Shotgun Seamstress" and was a columnist for "Maximum Rock'n'Roll" magazine.
 I also booked shows for touring bands fronted by women, non-binary and LGBTQ people under the name No More Fiction.
 Many of the shows were fundraisers for local social justice organizations.
 With help from friends, I organized musical instrument & equipment skillshares culminating in a festival of first-time band performances to encourage participation of underrepresented genders and sexualities in the local punk scene.

 Punk isn't about longevity or technique--it's about urgency and primal expression.
 Being in bands, making zines and organizing events helped me build the confidence to share my creative projects with others without worrying if they were good enough.
 But by the time I discovered clay, I was looking for a challenge.
 I wanted the chance to work on something for a sustained amount of time and become skilled, which is something that punk does not require.
 I also needed a fresh start.